Jobs that will bring out the kid in you

 What you’d do: Teach basic academic and developmental skills to children between the ages of two and five.
 Kids this age mainly learn through play, so you’ll need to incorporate lots of art, songs, and games into your lessons, along with routines like snack and naptime.

 What you need: A bachelor’s degree, plus a state certificate or license, lots of creativity, and an endless supply of patience.
+View this sample resume for a preschool teacher.

 What you’d make: $28,570 per year